kmassada/gcp-terraform-plans/README.md

   ```

-## Step 3 (optional) create teeraform workspace to reuse the same GCS bucket for several lab environemnts
+## Step 3 (optional) create Terraform workspace to reuse the same GCS bucket for several lab environemnts
 `terraform workspace new [NAME]`

 ## Step 4 Run Terraform  to create resources